mjx888/im2mesh/README.md

 **News:**

 - Version 3.00 is under development, which will support 3D Boolean operation, 3D mesh refinement, better and faster 3D mesh visualization, and better function API.
 The development progress is around 90%.
-I need to find some spare time to polish functions and write tutorials.
+I couldn't find spare time to polish functions and write tutorials.
 I may release it in November.
 - Version 2.60 can generate tetrahedral mesh based on 3D voxel image!
 See [demo20](https://mjx888.github.io/im2mesh_demo_html/demo20.html) and [gallery](https://mjx888.github.io/im2mesh_demo_html/gallery.html).
 - Version 2.45 can export image boundaries as `dxf` file (CAD).